Upcoming events

 26

-Curious SOUP Night: Shirley May
+Public Event: Curious SOUP Night - Shirley May

 For our second soup night of the season 🥣, we invite poet Shirley May to share her experience as Founder and Artistic Director of Young Identity, a Manchester-based literature and performance arts charity whose mission is to nurture, develop and champion the voices and creativity of diverse young people through literature, writing and performance.
 The title of May’s talk is ‘16 years to NPO*’